-Traditionally topped with marshmallows and containing upwards of a stick of butter sweet potato casserole is one decadent side dish that can become too decadent in a hurry.
+Traditionally topped with marshmallows and containing upwards of a stick of butter and a ton of added sugar, sweet potato casserole is one decadent side dish that can become too decadent in a hurry.
 I want to indulge, but not at that fat-and calorie-laden price.
-I think EatingWell’s healthy sweet potato casserole is even more delicious than traditional sweet potato casserole recipes and will leave me room for pumpkin pie too.
-Read on to find out how we did it.
+I think EatingWell’s healthy Sweet Potato Casserole recipe is even more delicious than traditional sweet potato casserole recipes and will leave room for pumpkin pie too.

-We added honey and orange zest to liven up the flavor so we could cut back on less healthy ingredients like butter.
+We added honey and orange zest to liven up the flavor so we could cut back on butter.
 This saved us 7 grams of fat per serving and 4 grams of saturated fat.

 We skipped the marshmallows and made a topping of our own with pecans and whole-wheat flour.
 It boosts fiber and shaved off nearly 200 calories a serving.